Overview

 3

-This course is an opportunity to participate in a full-service environment and learn various service styles.
+This course is an opportunity to participate in the full-service environment, learning various styles of service.
 You will learn the practical skills of table setting, mise en place, guest relations and point-of-sale operations to enhance the guest experience.

 Pre-requisites: